-- " Throughout the pilot, the implementing team generated outputs and communicated to leadership about the impacts of the program to attempt to secure additional funding. - " An agency-wide symposium was held at the end of the pilot year in July 2020 where learners presented on their projects to the entire cohort. - " A steering committee including agency stakeholders and subject matter experts was established. - " A similar process was repeated for a full-scale program to run from August 2020 to July 2021 once consistent, yearly funding had been secured.

-" A non-profit contractor is currently assessing the program through data analysis and interviews and will deliver a gap analysis report to support the ongoing design and strategy of the program.
+- " Throughout the pilot, the implementing team generated outputs and communicated to leadership the impacts of the program to secure additional funding. - " An agency-wide symposium was held at the end of the pilot year in July 2020 where learners presented on their projects to the entire cohort. - " A steering committee including agency stakeholders and SMEs was established. - " A similar process was repeated for a full-scale program to run from August 2020 to July 2021 once consistent, yearly funding had been secured. - " A non-profit contractor is currently assessing the program through data analysis and interviews and will deliver a gap analysis report to support the ongoing design and strategy of the program.

-- " For learners, balancing the learning responsibilities and time commitment while also working at the same time.
-Learners are well-supported by their supervisors and are working on projects supporting their duties as assigned, but allocating time for learning continues to be a major challenge. - " Transitioning from a blended in-person and virtual learning environment to a fully virtual learning environment in response to the COVID-19 pandemic.
+" For learners, balancing the learning responsibilities and time commitment while continuing to work.
+Learners are wellsupported by their supervisors and are working on projects supporting their duties as assigned, but allocating time for learning continues to be a major challenge. " Transitioning from a blended in-person and virtual learning environment to a fully virtual learning environment in response to the COVID-19 pandemic.
 Maintaining peer and team-based learning is more difficult to accomplish while virtual, but project checkins, practice problem sessions, and use of a videoconferencing communication platform have been helpful.

 - " Identify potential mentors and establish a mentor network for the learners.
-While important to build workforce capacity, it is a challenge to not have enough mentors for the number of learners being trained in the program. - " Collaborate with stakeholders within the agency to enhance awareness and buy-in for the program. - " Communicate informally with others who are running data skills training programs at different agencies to understand and mitigate challenges, as well as to come up with new program ideas.
+While important to build workforce capacity, the lack of mentors compared to the number of learners in the program is a challenge. - " Collaborate with stakeholders within the agency to enhance awareness and buy-in for the program. - " Communicate informally with others who are running data skills training programs at different agencies to understand and mitigate challenges, as well as to come up with new program ideas.
 Collaborate with stakeholders to enhance awareness and buy-in for the program."